FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 	\end{array}
 \end{equation}

 With a similar approach, one can derive an expression for second order derivatives.
-Though comporting no specific difficulties, the detailed calculus are tedious, the result is that these derivatives can be write using a $3\times 3$ matrix $\mathbf{B}$ whose coefficients are expressed in term of $\rho$ and its derivatives with respect to $\theta$ and $\phi$, such that :
+However, comporting no specific difficulties, the detailed calculus are tedious, the result is that these derivatives can be written using a $3\times 3$ matrix $\mathbf{B}$ whose coefficients are expressed in term of $\rho$ and its derivatives with respect to $\theta$ and $\phi$, such that :

 \begin{equation}\label{msd2area}
 	\forall (w,v)\in C^{1}(\Omega)\ ,\ d^{2}\mathcal{A}(\rho)(w,v) = \MyInt{\Omega}